SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 In order to print them on stdout, two steps are required:

 1. Disable ingesting logs from events collector.
 This is required to prevent logs ingest spike.
-Add the following configuration to `user-values.yaml`:
+   - Add the following configuration to `user-values.yaml`:
    ```yaml
    debug:
      events:
        stopLogsIngestion: true
    ```

-   Then update your collection and wait for all logs collector pods to be redeployed.
+   - Then, update your collection and wait for all log collector pods to be redeployed.
 2. Enable printing events on stdout for events collector, by adding the following to `user-values.yaml`:
    ```yaml
    debug:
      events:
        print: true
        stopLogsIngestion: true
    ```

-3. To revert changes, please perform the first step as it is, and after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.
+3. To revert your changes, perform the first step as-is, then after configuration has been propagated to all pods, you can remove all configuration added in this section from the `user-values.yaml`.

 :::note
-It's important to perform the first step exactly as it is, especially waiting for all collector pods to apply new configuration.
+It's important to perform the first step exactly as-is, especially waiting for all collector pods to apply new configuration.
 We want to avoid the situation in which collector pods are picking up debugging logs and sending them to Sumo Logic, as it may increase your costs.
 :::

-### See events being send to Sumo Logic
+### View events being sent to Sumo Logic

 You can use Sumo Logic Mock to see what data has been send to Sumo Logic.
 In order to do that, add the following to your `user-values.yaml`: